 - The project owner of a private app must be a Boosted Apps subscriber.
 If you want to transfer ownership of a private app to another project member, they must have a Boosted Apps subscription.

 When the privacy controls are used on a project, it will not be included in search results.

 - Files saved in project assets will still be public.

-- Some Glitch staff can view the code of all projects, including those set to be private.
+- Some Glitch staff can view the all projects, including those set to be private.
 In general we won't do so without your express permission (although we reserve the right to access the code of any project when providing support or investigating reported violations of our Terms of Service).